 - Take a helicopter tour of the north shore of Molokai to see the world’s tallest sea cliffs, along with endless waterfalls

-Molokai isn’t for everyone, but it is incredible for the right kind of traveler.
+Molokai isn’t for everyone but is incredible for the right kind of traveler.
 If you want to spend a few days in this hidden corner of paradise, here are your options:

-- Best Budget Hotel: Kepuhi Beach Resort – This “hotel” is composed of individually-owned units on the western end of Molokai, near the beautiful Papohaku Beach.
+- Budget Hotel: Kepuhi Beach Resort – This “hotel” comprises individually owned units on the western end of Molokai, near the beautiful Papohaku Beach.
 While you’re a bit of a drive from other island attractions, you’ll get a great price and amazing views, including the sparkling lights of Oahu at night.

 Where is the most luxurious place to stay in Hawaii?

-Due to its seclusion, high-end amenities, and first-rate service, the most luxurious place to stay in Hawaii is the island of Lanai.
-The Four Seasons offers two upscale resorts with two different vibes, one on the beach and one in the mountains.
+Due to its seclusion, high-end amenities, and first-rate service, Hawaii’s most luxurious place to stay is the island of Lanai.
+The Four Seasons offers two upscale resorts with different vibes, one on the beach and one in the mountains.

 How difficult is island hopping in Hawaii?

 Island hopping between Hawaii’s islands is extremely easy!
 There are multiple flights a day between islands.
-Currently, there are four airlines that offer inter-island travel, including Hawaiian Airlines and Southwest Airlines.
+Four airlines offer inter-island travel, including Hawaiian Airlines and Southwest Airlines.

 Which Hawaiian island is the best to visit?

-This really depends on what kind of vacation you’re looking to have.
+This depends on what kind of vacation you’re looking to have.
 If you’re visiting for the first time, Oahu is the best island to get a feel for the islands.
-Maui is the best for family-friendly fun, and Lanai is the best for privacy and luxury.
-Check out our article, Best Island to Visit in Hawaii: What’s Best for You? to get an in-depth breakdown and comparison of each island.
+Maui is a great option for family-friendly fun, and Lanai is the best for privacy and luxury.

 Which is the least touristy Hawaiian island?